 Historic Mansion Turned into a Film Studio

 Central City Millworks, through Leo Duvernay of Duvernay Construction, performed a renovation that included exterior and interior millwork replacement for a dilapidated historic house at 807 Esplanade Avenue in New Orleans.
 The house has been adapted by Peter and Susan Hoffman and their company Seven Arts Pictures Louisiana LLC into a film post-production studio that also features six residential suites.
-In addition, you can learn useful information over here.

 The house, a three-story mansion of more than 10,000 square feet, is an 1859 Greek Revival Whann-Bohn House originally dripped with elegance.
 The house included elaborate plaster medallions and crown molding, marble mantels, Cuban mahogany stair railings, murals on the walls and ceilings, and more.